MHi-C/MHiC/README.md

 ------------

 #### 1. Overview
 Hi-C is a powerful technique to understand genome organization.
-Unfortunately, Hi-C is unbiased, so for identifying which interaction is significant, Hi-C data should be normalize.
-Although there are several tools that developed to normalized Hi-C data, this tools create different data structure from the raw Hi-C data.
-In addition, many methods that only worked with one or two data structures have implemented to identify significant interactions.
+Unfortunately, Hi-C is biased so Hi-C data should be normalized in order to identify which interactions are significant. several tools that have been developed to normalize Hi-C data; these tools create different data structure from the raw Hi-C data.
+In addition, many methods that only worked with one or two data structures have been implemented to identify significant interactions.
-In order to create an integrated tool, we developed this tool based on a GOTHiC, HiCNorm, and Fit-Hi-C methods for identifying the significant interactions.
+ In order to create an integrated tool, we developed a tool based on GOTHiC, HiCNorm, and Fit-Hi-C methods for identifying the significant interactions.
 Also, this tool gets the data from different tools such as HiCUP, HiC-Pro, and HOMER and creates a background model.

 ------------

 #### 2. Description
 ##### 2.1.
 Data
 This tool can identify the significant interactions from Hi-C data which is normalized by different tools such as HiC-Pro.
-In this part, we describe tools and data structures, which are accepted by this tool.
+In this part, we describe tools and data structures which are accepted by this tool.
-The HiC-Pro output is a triple matrix file with three columns: Locus1 id, Locus2 id and Interaction counts (number of interacting read between two regions), and a bed file with four columns: chromosome ID, fragment start position, fragment end position, and fragment ID.
+The HiC-Pro output is a matrix file with three columns: Locus1 id, Locus2 id and Interaction counts (number of interacting read between two regions), and a bed file with four columns: chromosome ID, fragment start position, fragment end position, and fragment ID.
 <p class="image" align="center">
 <img  src="https://github.com/MHi-C/MHiCUI/blob/master/image/s8.png">>
 <p align="center">Figure 1 HiC-Pro outputs.
 Interactions file (matrix) on the left and bed file on the right</p>
 </p>
 HiCUP outputs include two text files.
-A file with four columns: id, flag, chromosome and locus position and a digest file which includes chromosome ID, fragment start position, and fragment end position.
-This also noticeable that, in the first file, every two separate rows with the same id, define an interaction.
-In order to create this structure, users should use the hicup2gothic script, which is Available at the HiCUP tool.
+A file with four columns: id; flag; chromosome; locus position, and a digest file which includes chromosome ID, fragment start position, and fragment end position.
+In the first file two separate rows with the same ID defines an interaction.
+In order to create this structure, users should use the hicup2gothic script which is available with the HiCUP tool.
-HOMER process FASTQ and bowtie2 files to map and perform quality control on Hi-C data.
+HOMER processes FASTQ and bowtie2 files to map and perform quality control on Hi-C data.
 In this process, HOMER creates some CSV files to define Hi-C interactions for the next processing steps.
 In order to create this structure, users should visit the HOMER website.

 ##### 2.2.
 Method
 We developed this tool based on GOTHiC, HiCNorm, and Fit-Hi-C methods.
 Also, we used cumulative binomial tests to identify significant interactions between distal genomic loci that have signiﬁcantly more reads than expected by the chance in Hi-C experiments.
-This also is also noticeable that cumulative binomial tests implemented based on GOTHiC and it is optional for users to apply it on other methods.
+Cumulative binomial tests are implemented based on GOTHiC and it is left as optional for users to apply it on other methods.
 ##### 2.3.
 Functions
 In this section we describe the main functions (main, binomial_function, MHiC, get_Hic_data, HiCnorm, FitHiC) and the parameters used in this tool.
 ###### 2.3.1.
 MHiC:
-The main function of the tool which takes Hi-C data from user and gives back significant interactions for a given bin size.
+The main function of the tool takes Hi-C data from the user and gives back significant interactions for a given bin size.
 Usage
 MHiC (reads_file, Digest_file, sample_name, tools_name, res, cistrans , parallel, cores, removeDiagonal, save, remove, min_cov, min_len, min_gc, min_map, biasfile, noOfPasses, noOfBins, mappabilityThreshold, distUpThres, distLowThres)
 **Arguments**